 As an undergraduate student at a major research university and future optometrist, I am interested in gaining insight on how we can develop more sophisticated and effective game-based technology to support active vision in a broad range of vision therapy patients.
 Utilizing the attention training games already developed by the Research on Autism and Development Lab (RADLab), we will collaborate with a local optometrist, Claude Valenti, O.D., specializing in vision therapy to identify attributes of our games that align with the goals of vision training.

-with individuals in the autism spectrum is an eight-week attention training study, with pre- and post-training evaluations.
+Our current study with individuals in the autism spectrum is an eight-week attention training study, with pre- and post-training evaluations.
 The games are designed to improve attention orienting and are played using a portable video-based eye-tracking device, which allows individuals to use their eyes to play.
 The portable eye tracker and others like it are inexpensive devices (approximately $100-200) that enable us to engage participants in play at home.
 For evaluations of training effectiveness, we use a lab-based eye tracker that can detect even very small movements accurately and with better timing precision (but with a much larger price tag).
 We also working with a new glasses-style eye tracker that would support this sort of gaze-contingent game play for individuals who have difficulty establishing and keeping the still posture needed for the portable eye tracker.

 By working closely with Dr. Valenti and his team, we hope to develop both new games and new eye-tracking methods for playing them that would benefit a wider range of clinical populations.
 As a recent recipient of a competitive Frontiers in Innovation Scholars Program (FISP) award from UC San Diego, and also someone who will begin optometry school in the Fall, I see engaging in this sort of interdisciplinary research as crucial for the advancement of both cognitive neuroscience and optometry fields.
 I hope to integrate gaze-contingent methods into my own behavioral optometry practice some day, providing families an objective way to improve skills both at home and at the office.
 I also hope that this sort of collaborative research can either create or refute support for vision therapy, which currently lacks a strong empirical evidence base as a therapy for disorders of learning and reading.
 We need to collaborate in order to devise the kind of studies that will test vision therapy in individuals who are still developing and using active vision to understand the world around them.